Inside (video game): Music

+Marketing

 Microsoft announced Inside during its E3 2014 press conference.
 Prior to this, the game had been planned for release on non-Microsoft platforms, including the PlayStation 3 and OS X. Playdead had purposely waited four years so as to give little time between the announce event and the launch.
 IGN's Ryan McCaffrey wrote that the announcement was a sign of Microsoft's commitment to indie game development and said it was his biggest surprise of the year.
 The developer later delayed the game from its expected early 2015 release for further refinement of the game, but provided no expected launch window.
 A playable demo was prepared for an August 2015 Microsoft event before PAX Prime.
 With the delay, Playdead only planned for initial release on Windows and Xbox One, but had expressed interest in other consoles in the future.

 Playdead announced Inside's release dates during E3 2016, and as a limited-time promotion, let players download Limbo for free in advance of the title's release.
 Inside was released for Xbox One on 29 June 2016, and for Windows via Steam on 7 July.
 Ports for other platforms followed: the PlayStation 4 version was released on 23 August, the iOS version on December 15, 2017, and the Nintendo Switch version on June 28, 2018 alongside the release of Limbo.
 505 Games published Inside and Limbo as a dual-game retail package for Xbox One and PlayStation 4, which was released in September 2017.

 Playdead partnered with iam8bit and Abyss Creations (the manufacturers of RealDoll) to create a special release edition of the game for the PlayStation 4 which includes a silicone recreation of the Huddle, along with additional art.
 Though revealed and sold in 2018, the contents of the special edition were not fully revealed until December 2019.